airbr/newpersonal/readme.md

 ### [Online at morganwebdev.com](https://morganwebdev.com)

-~~Built with a fancy Vue CLI PWA template~~ this really could just be a single page of HTML.
-That may be the next iteration.

-In version 2.0 I greatly simplified this repository down, and moved the deployment from Firebase to Netlify.
+In version 4.0 I greatly simplified this repository down, and moved the deployment from Firebase to Netlify.

 #### Screenshots